wp-plugins/smart-countdown-fx/wp-content/plugins/smart-countdown-fx/readme.txt

 == Upgrade Notice ==

 Please upgrade to at least 0.9.5 in order to be able to use event import plugins (upgrade to the latest version is always recommended)

-== Known issues ==

-= Setting timezone to some "UTC+/-" values in general site settings causes an error in time zone detection and the widget is not displayed =
-Workaround: please select one of the time zones from geographical locations list.